Vokerlee/compiler-course-mipt/2. Eugene Onegin/README.md

 `"Eugene Onegin.exe" source.txt result.txt rhyme bred+`

-Except the rhyme regime, the regimes `ascending` and `descending` can be used.
+Except the `rhyme` regime, the regimes `ascending` and `descending` can be used.
 If you don't want to create bredogenerator file, use `bred-`.

-Here you should pass the values x1 and x2, which are the roots of the equation.
-If there is 1 root, then x1=x2, if the equation hass no roots, then x1 = x2 = 0.
+## How it works

-The function returns the number of roots.
+The main idea of the implementation of the program is that text is splitted in lines, which are sorted with `megasort`.
+This is the original way to sort the lines in the following way: at the beginning the quick sort is used, and when `LIM_QSORT` - number of the elements in recursion entry is reached, the insertion sort is activated to avoid costly recursive occurrences of quick sort.
+In practise it boosts the program by 30%